 First thing's first…in order to be self-hosted, you have to purchase your own hosting of course!
 Luckily, there are a few amazing options out there that aren't expensive at all.

-I did so much research about what host I wanted to use before ever starting the migration.
+I did so much research about what host I wanted to use before switching to WordPress.
 Ultimately, I chose Siteground as my host.
 I’ve heard incredible things about Siteground in several of the blogging Facebook groups I’m in, including their top-notch customer service and really low amount of downtime.
 They also have a wide variety of packages available to suit many traffic and storage needs.
 And bonus – all of their monthly hosting packages are 60% off right now, and you can lock in that rate by paying up-front!
-So, if you’ve thought about making the switch, now’s a great time.
+So, if you’ve thought about starting a blog, now’s a great time.

 Click the “Get Started” button below your package, and you'll be taken to the next page (it might look a little different…I had an account before I started registering, so if you're not signed in it's broken up a little more, but still the same general idea)…